Preprocessing cycle#

 4. Modify the preprocessing script to suit your liking, then go back to step 2.

 This page is mostly concerned with generating, running, and modifying the preprocessing script.
-The visualization step is covered in detail in Geospatial visualization.
+The visualization step is covered in detail in Geospatial.

 While it is possible to write a preprocessing script from scratch using the Python classes provided in Vis-Tools, typically you will let the survey program generate a default preprocessing script for you, and then customize that script to your liking.